 This week's "DQYD Top 5" is inspired by our guest Brandon Vigliarolo.
 If you haven't listened to the episode yet, Brandon is a historic reenactor at Locust Grove in Louisville, KY, so we set out to make our top 5 lists based on historic & acting themes.

 Do you agree with our picks?
-Let us know in the comments below, and feel free to add your own top 5 list of hosts!
+Let us know in the comments below, and feel free to add your own top 5 lists!

 Nathan's Top 5 Favorite Underdogs